schneider42/SigMF/sigmf-spec.md

 objects.
 This specification defines the `core` namespace, which contains commonly used name/value pairs for describing signal data.

-Other namespaces may be defined by the user as needed.
+Other namespaces may be defined by the user in the form of `SigMF Extensions`.

 #### Global Object